merely-useful/py-rse/index.md

 \gref{Working memory}{working_memory} can only hold a few items at once: initial estimates in the 1950s put the number at 7±2 [@Mill1956], and more recent estimates put it as low as 4 or 5.
-High-level languages from FORTRAN to Python are essentially a way to reduce the number of things programmers have to think about at once so that they can fit what the computer is doing into this limited space.
+High-level languages from Fortran to Python are essentially a way to reduce the number of things programmers have to think about at once so that they can fit what the computer is doing into this limited space.
 The sections below describe some of these features;